 Audicus, a new and innovative hearing aid manufacturer, is dedicated to breaking down those barriers.
 Founded in 2012, Audicus has a mission to make high-quality hearing aids affordable and accessible to seniors through an innovative online model accompanied by expert customer care.
-Compared to other hearing aid manufacturers, Audicus offers a limited product lineup with only three behind-the-ear (BTE) models for mild to severe hearing loss.
-So, if you're looking for other hearing aid styles, such as in-the-ear, in-the-canal, and mic-in-helix, providers like ReSound or Beltone may be a better option for you.
+Compared to other hearing aid manufacturers, Audicus offers six hearing aid models with behind-the-ear (BTE) and completely-in-the-canal (CIC) options for mild to severe hearing loss.

-However, if one of their BTE devices meets your needs, we think these reasonably-priced custom hearing aids from Audicus are worth looking into.
+These reasonably priced custom hearing aids from Audicus are worth looking into.
 Audicus believes quality hearing aids shouldn't break the bank –– and we agree!
 For a pair of Audicus hearing aids, you can expect to pay between $1,000 and $3,398.
 Many of their more affordable models cost about half of what you would pay when purchasing from competitors like Oticon or Widex.
 Keep reading to determine if one of Audicus' fairly-priced, innovative hearing aids is right for you or your loved one.

-As mentioned earlier, Audicus offers hearing aids to accommodate mild, moderate, and severe hearing loss with three BTE-style options.
+As mentioned earlier, Audicus offers hearing aids to accommodate mild, moderate, and severe hearing loss.
 Starting at just $499 per device, consumers can purchase a pair of Audicus hearing aids for around $1,000.
 Keep in mind that Audicus does offer a plethora of accessories and membership subscriptions, which we'll get to further below.

-If you choose to add all the bells and whistles, a pair of hearing aids could end up costing you up to $3,000, which is still significantly lower than most leading providers.
+If you choose to add all the bells and whistles, a pair of hearing aids could end up costing you over $3,000, which is still significantly lower than most leading providers.
 With rechargeable batteries, financing options, Bluetooth capabilities, and excellent customer support, Audicus offers various hearing solutions for budget-conscious seniors.
 Below, we'll take a look at a few of Audicus' most popular models.

 |The Dia II||$499 or $39 per month||-Remote control option